PrabodhPandit/Bank-Loan-Case-Study/README.md

 `previous_application.csv` contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.

 `columns_descrption.csv` is data dictionary which describes the meaning of the variables.

-We shall provide a detailed report for the below data record mentioning the answer to the questions that follows:

-We will present the overall approach of the analysis.
-Mention the problem statement and the analysis approach briefly

-Indentify the missing data and use appropriate method to deal with it.
-(Remove columns/or replace it with an appropriate value)

-Identify if there are outliers in the dataset.
-We will also mention why we think it is an outlier.

-Identify if there is data imbalance in the data and find the ratio of data imbalance.

-Explain the results of univariate, segmented univariate, bivariate analysis, etc. in business terms.

-Find the top 10 correlation for the Client with payment difficulties and all other cases (Target variable).

-We will include visualizations and summarize the most important results in the presentation.